 Facebook also lets you add cover videos to your event pages!
 This option is an excellent way to showcase a snippet of a previous similar event to encourage people to show interest or RSVP.

 Facebook recommends the same size for event cover videos, or 1200 x 628 pixels.
-You can use a video editor to crop your video after shooting, but it’s a good idea to shoot your video using this resolution if your camera allows it.
+You can use an online video editor to crop your video after shooting, but it’s a good idea to shoot your video using this resolution if your camera allows it.
 This can prevent distorted videos and extra editing time later.

 Your videos can be anywhere from 30 seconds to five minutes long.
 But keep the typical Facebook user in mind; many of them won’t want to sit through five minutes of video to learn more about your event.
 Short and sweet is usually the way to go on this platform.